bl4drnnr/4b-bot/README.md

 ### Technical description

 Telegram bot that has been created using telegram API with Python `pyTelegramBotAPI`.
-The communication beteen telegram bot and API has been implemented with `requests` package on bot side and `Express.js` HTTP server by server side.
+The communication beteen telegram bot and API has been implemented with `requests` package on bot side and `Express.js` HTTP server by server side (REST API).
 As database was used `postgresql` and `knex.js` as query builder (communication with database functionality was implemented with `JavaScript`, not `TypeScript`, as the rest of the project).

 ### Functional description